Posted April 2025

 -

-Manufacturing remained unchanged over-the-month and recorded a decrease of -10 jobs or -9.1% over-the-year.
+Manufacturing remained unchanged over-the-month and over-the-year.

 -